lubuntu-team/manual/source/3/3.2/3.2.7/file_associations.rst

 .. image:: application_chooser.png

 To choose several common programs to end up using as default application use the :guilabel:`Default Applications` tab.
+For each application to change to a different default application press the :guilabel:`Change` button.

 To reset your changes press the :guilabel:`Reset` button if you don't want to keep your buttons.
 Once you are happy with your choices press the :guilabel:`Close` button or press the :kbd:`Escape` key.